indrayam/wasm-hackathon/nerd-notes/install-wasm-tools.md

 - [Reference: Using the Latest LLVM Release on MacOS](https://afnan.io/posts/2018-10-01-using-the-latest-llvm-release-on-macos/)
 - [Reference: Building LLVM on OSX](http://bholt.org/posts/building-llvm.html)

-The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.
-Despite its name, LLVM has little to do with traditional virtual machines.

-The thing that makes LLVM different from other compiler is really the _IR_.
-LLVM’s intermediate representation (IR) is its great innovation.
-LLVM works on a representation of programs that you can actually read if you can read assembly.
-This may not seem like a great revelation, but it is: other compilers’ IRs tend to be in-memory structures so complicated that you can’t really write them down.
-This makes other compilers harder to understand and messier to implement.

-Also, LLVM is nicely written: its architecture is way more modular than other compilers.

 ```bash
 brew install llvm
 ```